 Tumor-specific antigens (TSAs) are unique to tumor cells.

-TSAs and TAAs typically are portions of intracellular molecules expressed on the cell surface as part of the major histocompatibility complex.
+TSAs and TAAs typically are portions of intracellular molecules expressed on the cell surface often associated with molecules encoded by the major histocompatibility complex or human leukocyte antigen (HLA) genes.
 However, several antigens with selective expression on the surface of tumor cells are not associated with the major histocompatibility complex and may be candidates for therapeutic targeting.
-Some examples include
+Examples include

 Mesothelin, which is overexpressed on various tumor cells but also in normal mesothelial cells